-As we discussed in the last post, the free electron gas model is not infallible.
+As discussed in the previous post, the free electron gas model was not infallible.
 Almost 30 years after the electron gas model was proposed, quantum chemistry changed the perspective of looking at bonding and thus a new approach to metallic bonding was stated.

-Thus, if N atomic orbitals combine to form N molecular orbitals, then N/2 will be bonding orbitals and N/2 will be anti bonding.
+If N atomic orbitals combine to form N molecular orbitals, then N/2 will be bonding molecular orbitals and N/2 will be anti-bonding.

 e.g. – Copper – [Ar] 3d10 4s1

-If there is are two electrons in the valence shell of the atom, then the band will be fully filled i.e all the electrons will pair up and fill all orbitals.
-The ABMOs will NOT remain vacant.
+If there are two electrons in the valence shell of the atom, then the band will be fully filled i.e. all the electrons will pair up and fill all the orbitals.
+In this case, the ABMOs will NOT remain vacant.

 e.g. -Manganese [Ar] 3d5 4s2